Create A Financial Plan

 Many without coverage are limited in many ways and can be in debt forever.
 As long as you’re working, it’s usually a good idea to carry disability insurance and is low cost.

 Lastly, life insurance is usually a good idea, especially if you have a family.
 Buying a whole life policy at a young age is not expensive and the value will increase as the years go by.

 - Assess your income tax circumstances – The tax reform that went into effect in 2018 made quite a few changes in deductions and other areas.
 It’s a smart move to check on your tax withholding to make sure you don’t have a large tax refund or a balance due.
 To create a financial plan, it’s critical to update your tax information.

 Our website has a link where you can do an estimate with the Form W-4.
 You may also qualify for tax credits and other deductions.
 Preparing your income tax return with us will automatically check for any tax credits that you may qualify for.

 - Review or create an estate plan – For the average person, this doesn’t require an estate planning law firm.
 Simple wills can be prepared at several legal websites, as well as a health care directive.

 It’s a good idea to have a power of attorney prepared that covers finances and healthcare.
 If you have a special needs dependent, I would recommend contacting an experienced attorney for the wills and possibly a Special Needs Trust and/or an Able Account.

-In my opinion, I recommend a financial plan even for those who aren’t wealthy.
+In my opinion, you don’t have to be wealthy to create a financial plan.
 Following the points above, you’ll have a good handle on your finances.
 You should continue to review it periodically making sure that you are able to reduce expenses, increase savings, and reduce or eliminate debt.